 PACE Baton Rouge

-PACE Baton Rouge (Programs of All-Inclusive Care for the Elderly) is a non-profit health and supportive services program designed to assist seniors who want an alternative to nursing home care.
+PACE Baton Rouge (Program of All-Inclusive Care for the Elderly) is a nonprofit health and supportive services program designed to assist seniors who want an alternative to long-term care placement.
+PACE is sponsored by the Franciscan Missionaries of Our Lady Health System (FMOLHS)—the parent company of Our Lady of the Lake Regional Medical Center—the Centers for Medicaid and Medicare Services (CMS) and the Louisiana Department of Health and Hospitals (DHH).

 The mission of PACE Baton Rouge is to enable the aging population to live with dignity in their communities.
-With PACE Baton Rouge's assistance, participants can remain in the secure surroundings of their own homes and communities, and family members and caregivers are provided with much-needed professional guidance, physical relief and emotional support.
+With PACE Baton Rouge’s assistance, participants can remain in the secure surroundings of their own homes and communities while providing family members and caregivers with much needed professional guidance; physical relief and emotional support.

 - Inpatient and outpatient services contracted with Our Lady of the Lake Regional Medical Center and its affiliates